Klipper3d/klipper/docs/Config_Reference.md

 #trigger_force: 75.0
 #   The force that the probe will trigger at.
 75g is the default.
 #drift_filter_cutoff_frequency: 0.8
-#   Enable optional continuous taring while homing & probing to reject drift.
+#   Enable optional continuous taring while probing to reject drift.
+The value
-#   The value is a frequency, in Hz, below which drift will be ignored.
-This
+#   is a frequency, in Hz, below which drift will be ignored.
+This option
-#   option requires the SciPy library.
+#   requires the SciPy library.
 Default: None
 #drift_filter_delay: 2
 #   The delay, or 'order', of the drift filter.
 This controls the number of
 #   samples required to make a trigger detection.
 Can be 1 or 2, the default